determined-ai/determined/docs/reference/deploy/config/master-config-reference.rst

    Tasks are scheduled based on their priority, which can range from the values 1 to 99 inclusive.
    Lower priority numbers indicate higher-priority tasks.
 A lower-priority task will never be scheduled while a higher-priority task is pending.
-Zero-slot tasks (e.g., CPU-only Notebooks, TensorBoards) are prioritized separately from tasks requiring slots (e.g., experiments running on GPUs).
+Zero-slot tasks (e.g., CPU-only notebooks, TensorBoards) are prioritized separately from tasks requiring slots (e.g., experiments running on GPUs).
 Task priority can be assigned using the ``resources.priority`` field.
 If a task does not specify a priority it is assigned the ``default_priority``.